-“We are all interested in the future, for that is where you and I are going to spend the rest of our lives!”
-If you’d rather read about this month in Wooten than quote Plan 9 From Outer Space … Continue reading
+“We are all interested in the future, for that is where you and I are going to spend the rest of our lives!“ Or maybe you’d rather read about this month in Wooten than quote Plan 9 From Outer Space.
+(Tough choice, but go ahead and read the PDF.)
+Wooten newsletter, August 2016

 As past WNA President Chris Gregory stated eloquently at the end of his term: